 The North Carolina Fire Prevention Code is regulated by the Office of State Fire Marshal and is periodically updated or amended.
 The current code that is in use is the 2012 edition which affects buildings that were permitted since after June 1, 2012.
 Old fire prevention codes may be reviewed online through the Office of State Fire Marshal’s web site.

 In addition to conducting fire inspections, this office also reviews building plans and all fire protection equipment required by the code.
 Fire protection equipment that is installed, but not required, is still reviewed through our office.
 The first step of obtaining approval for building permit is apply for a permit through the Union County Building Inspections Department.
 For a fire protection permit, two sets of plans must be submitted for review in addition to an application for a fire prevention permit.
-Once this application is obtained, fill it out to the best of your ability and return it by fax or mail.
-Once plans have been reviewed, approved, and an application is on file then the permit will be issued at no charge.
+Effective August 1, 2013, all plans will need to be submitted to the Permit Center located in Building Inspections on the ground floor of the Government Center.
+The address is 500 N. Main St, Suite 47 Monroe, NC 28112.

 Fire investigation is an additional task that is carried out by this office.
 Structure and vehicle fires are majority of the types of fires that are investigated; however other types of fires can also be investigated.
 Certain fires require the use of outside resources that our office does not have.
 If outside resources are necessary then other agencies such as the Union County Sheriff’s Office, North Carolina State Bureau of Investigation, and the Bureau of Alcohol Tobacco & Firearm’s & Explosives can provide those resources.